Joe Biden Gives His Blessing To Relationship Between Son Hunter And Beau’s Widow

 “We’ve been so lucky to have family and friends who have supported us every step of the way,” the statement added.

-Beau Biden, Delaware’s former Attorney General, who died in 2015 after a prolonged battle with brain cancer, was survived by his wife, Hallie, and two children, Natalie, 12, and Hunter, 10.
+Beau Biden, Delaware’s former attorney general, who died in 2015 after a prolonged battle with brain cancer, was survived by his wife, Hallie, and two children, Natalie, 12, and Hunter, 10.

 Joe Biden: His Son Beau’s Widow, Hallie, Is Now Dating His Other Son, Hunter https://t.co/yy4o40y8VX pic.twitter.com/1vY2a6bCP5